 The CU Boulder Police Department (CUPD) encourages applications for a Residential Service Officer .
-The Residential Services Operations unit (RSO Unit) serves to partner with the CU Boulder Residence Life and Student Affairs Community to ensure public safety by providing active patrols for the detection and enforcement of policy and criminal violations.
+The Residential Services Operations unit (RSO Unit) serves to partner with the CU Boulder Residence Life and Student Affairs Community to ensure public safety by providing security patrols for the detection and enforcement of policy and criminal violations.
 This role acts as a visible point of contact and coordinates with the CU Residential and Student Affairs areas of campus including Hall Directors and Resident Advisors.

 Learn more about our community partnerships: CUPD and CU's Pride Center and CU Students and CUPD as well as our Recruitment Plan .

 The University of Colorado Boulder is committed to building a culturally diverse community of faculty, staff, and students dedicated to contributing to an inclusive campus environment.
 We are an Equal Opportunity employer, including veterans and individuals with disabilities.